Juniper/terraform-provider-mist/docs/data-sources/org_inventory.md

 - `jsi` (Boolean)
 - `mac` (String) device MAC address
 - `model` (String) device model
-- `modified_time` (Number) when the object has been modified for the last time, in epoch
 - `name` (String) device name if configured
 - `org_id` (String)
 - `serial` (String) device serial